MarkSherstan/Drone/Flight-Controller-PCB/Notes.md

 ## Electrical
 - ATMEGA 2560
 - Add Polyfuses?
+- PDB also ESC (active cooling?)
+- Do 3.3 board with minimal stuff on it (MPU6050?)
+- PDB takes care of all regulation?

 ## Software
 - Test the crystal: How much time are we loosing?
 Try different caps.

 # Other
-## PDB board
-- 2 Oz
-- Have proper mating connectors
-- Future put all regulation on this board

-## LED board!
-- LED
-- CAP
-- RES

 ## ESCs
 - Whats the plan?

 ## Calcs
 CL= (CX1 * CX2)/(CX1 + CX2) + CSTRAY